craigbuckler/jstacs/README.md

 ## Pre-loading templates

-`templateMap` is a Map object used to cache template strings loaded from files.
+The `templateMap` Map object used to cache template strings loaded from files.
 It can be used to pre-load templates or set (or unset) virtual files so they are available when an `include()` is referenced:

 ```js
 import { templateMap, templateParse } from 'jstacs';